CBWaterHub/CBwaterHub_collaborative_dev/README.md

-# Welcome to the Columbia Basin Water Hub Dev&Code
+# Welcome to the Columbia Basin Water Hub Dev Code GIS Repo!

- This is the first repository where we are testing the use of GitHub for creating a paltform for community members, water experts, water users, and developers from the Columbia Basin.
-Here, everyone can collaborate, create, and share ideas, examples, and discussion on the use coding and app development to solve our current and coming water issues.
+ This is the first repository where we are testing the use of GitHub for creating a paltform for community members, water experts, GIS experts, water users, and developers from the Columbia Basin.
+Here, everyone can collaborate, create, and share ideas, examples, and discussion on the use coding, app development, and GIS tools to solve our current and coming water issues.

+ Climate change is upon us.
+And through this repo we hope to encourage the use of data science, computer science, and geospatial science to create innovate solutions.

  # Rules